Click Here For the Latest Newsletter

 What kinds of programs are offered for the community?

+The SBC&HS is actively involved in and financially supports educational programs including our Heritage Museum, a Living History educational program for elementary school students, and annual college scholarships.
 We also are active in civic affairs, beautification projects, and maintaining community gardens, as well as in historical research and preservation efforts.

 We offer two books on the history of Solana Beach for sale at $10 each: Early Solana Beach: Recollections by George C. Wilkens & Robert “Chuckles” Hernandez and La Colonia & Solana Beach: Spring up from Colonel Ed Fletcher’s Running Water.
 Click here to purchase.

-With grant-funding support from the City of Solana Beach, we also have digitized seven decades of archival materials about the Society and our community.
+With grant-funding support from the City of Solana Beach, we also have digitized more than seven decades of archival materials about the Society and our community.
 These materials include interviews with long-time and notable Solana Beach citizens, as well as videographies available online through our YouTube channel.

 Our monthly membership meetings cover a wide range of topics — from the practical and educational to the purely entertaining.
 During the 2020-2022 Covid 19 pandemic, we pivoted to virtual meetings, which also are available through our YouTube channel.
 Social events are planned throughout the year.